Art, Design and Media Practice Foundation

 Materials and equipment

 Staff will advise you on the materials and equipment you will need for specific projects during this course.
 You will be expected to ensure you have the required materials throughout that relate to your own particular focus.
 In general, we would expect all students to have a basic materials kit and a list will be provided with suggestions to get you started.
+You will be required to purchase materials and equipment yourself as it is not included within your tuition fees.

 Facilities

-- Digital Design Workshop - Our Digital Design Workshop brings your ideas to life through different media.
+• Digital Design Workshop - our Digital Design Workshop brings your ideas to life through different media.
 Here you’ll find a high-powered laser cutter, printers, scanners and industry-standard software used for technical drawing and environmental modelling.

-- Computer suites - Our computer suites use industry software used in modelling, animation and analysis.
+• Computer suites - our computer suites use industry software used in modelling, animation and analysis.
 This includes graphic, modelling and visualisation packages such as Alias, Maya, Adobe Creative Suite, Rhino, Vector works, Showcase, VRED and SRAMSIS and Jack ergonomics software.

-- Virtual experience - Visit our online degree show where we have brought together the work of over 500 students.
+• Virtual experience - Visit our online degree show where we have brought together the work of over 500 students.

 Careers and opportunities